Marquette, Michigan

 There is a long list of possibilities for what can contribute to or cause a workplace injury.
 Unsafe conditions and unsafe acts are often the root cause of why injuries occur.
 Unsafe acts, especially, are a huge factor in the majority of workplace injuries.
+An estimated 80 out of 100 people who are involved in an incident are at fault for it.
+In this safety talk, we have five common contributing factors to workplace injuries.

-1. Distractions- There are many distractions that can take away focus from the work task at hand.
+Distractions – There are many distractions that can take away focus from the work task at hand.
 These distractions can be in our actual work environment, such as clutter or noise, or a mental distraction.
 Mental distractions stemming from what is going on in our home life can serve as a huge disruption to getting tasks done safely at work.

-1. Complacency- Many workers do the same tasks over and over for many years.
+Complacency – Many workers do the same tasks over and over for many years.
 Because of this familiarity with their work, complacency can set in.
 Complacency leads to taking shortcuts or not following normal work procedures.
 When this occurs, an injury is more likely to occur on the job.

-1. Poor Preplanning- The lack of planning leads to a huge number of issues.
+Poor Preplanning – The lack of planning leads to a huge number of issues.
 When the hazards of a new task are not evaluated prior to work beginning, hazards are going to be left uncontrolled.
 This leaves employees at risk for injury.
 Poor preplanning can also lead to issues with not having the correct equipment, tools, materials, personnel, and training for the work, as well as a lack of time to get the job done.
 All of these issues have their own unique safety implications.

 Effective communication is critical to every aspect of a successful job.
 Being able to work safely especially relies on effective communication between everyone involved in a work task or on a jobsite.
 Effective communication requires having honest conversations, which includes bringing up and discussing issues as they arise.